Adventures in a Messy Life

 Use maps to show topography

-Who else had to make a salt dough map to show your knowledge of landforms in middle school?
+Who else had to make a salt dough map to show their knowledge of landforms in middle school?
 I did, and I both loved and hated the project.
-I loved it because I got to create this cool art work, but I hated it because it took lots of time and many steps to get it done.
+I loved it because I got to create this cool artwork, but I hated it because it took lots of time and many steps to get it done.
 It didn’t fit with my usual style of making it all the night before.
-You can show topography with a flat paper map, by drawing elevation and talking about how the lines change the way you perceive a map, and of course there’s the fun of building huge 3D maps.
-I’m also a fan of the 3D paper maps, again for the not waiting for the dough or the paper mache to dry.
+You can show topography with a flat paper map, by drawing elevation and talking about how the lines change the way you perceive a map, and of course, there’s the fun of building huge 3D maps.
+I’m also a fan of the 3D paper maps, again for not waiting for the dough or the paper mache to dry.

 A great example of a topography map (and I love that it’s clay): 3D Clay Map